d-iii-s/msim/doc/reference/devices.rst

    Dump contents of CPU general registers
 ``csrrd [name/number]``
    Dump the contents of the specified CSR or all CSRs.
+``tlbrd``
+   Dump the contents of the TLB, split by page size.
+``tlbresize ktlbsize mtlbsize``
+   Resize the TLB by specifying the size of the two parts.

 Examples
 ^^^^^^^^